awsdocs/aws-codepipeline-user-guide/doc_source/connections-pipelines.md

    }
    ```

 1. Use the console to complete the connection\.
-For more information, see [Update a Pending Connection](connections-update.md)\.
+For more information, see [Update a pending connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-update.html)\.